Yanchuan County: Geography

+Yanchuan County is located in Northern Shaanxi, approximately 80 km northeast of Yan'an's urban area.
+Located in the central Loess Plateau, the terrain is largely hilly, which is characteristic of the broader region.
+Elevation in Yanchuan County ranges from 493 m to 1367 m above sea level.
+Yanchuan County's hills and mountains are relatively steep, with 48.25% of its territorial slope having an incline of more than 15°, and 11.46% having an incline of more than 25°.
+The Yellow River runs through the east of the county, and the Qingjian River also runs through the county.
+Much of the county is grassland.

 Climate

-The county has an annual average temperature is 11.0 °C, an average of 2,558 sunshine hours per year, and received approximately 487.7 mm of rain per year.
+The county has an annual average temperature is 11.0 °C, an average of 2,391 sunshine hours per year, and received approximately 487.7 mm of rain per year.

 Administrative divisions

 Yanchuan County is made up of one subdistrict and seven towns, which are further divided into 4 residential communities and 346 administrative villages.

 Subdistricts

 The county's sole subdistrict is Dayu Subdistrict (大禹街道 (Dàyǔ Jiēdào)).
 The subdistrict houses the county's administrative offices.

 Towns

 The county's seven towns are as follows: